RC5: Description

-The RC5 is basically denoted as RC5-w/r/b where w=word size in bits, r=number of rounds, b=number of 8-bit bytes in the key.
+RC5 is basically denoted as RC5-w/r/b where w=word size in bits, r=number of rounds, b=number of bytes in the key.

 Algorithm

 RC5 encryption and decryption both expand the random key into 2(r+1) words that will be used sequentially (and only once each) during the encryption and decryption processes.
 All of the below comes from Rivest's revised paper on RC5.

 Key expansion

 The key expansion algorithm is illustrated below, first in pseudocode, then example C code copied directly from the reference paper's appendix.

 Following the naming scheme of the paper, the following variable names are used: